nuxeo-archives/org.eclipse.ecr/README.md

 where `ECR_INSTALL_DIR` is the directory where you want to install ECR (it will be created if not exists).
 If the target directory is not specified, ECR will be installed int he current directory.

 You may have to wait while the the installer will download ~25MB of data.
-When done, go to the install directory and launch the `run.sh` script.
+When done, go to the install directory and launch the `run.sh` script (or run.bat on Windows).

-Windows script support is not yet available.
-If you are on windows you can create a similar windows run.cmd script ... to start the application.
+Note that the run.bat Windows script was only tested on Wine.

 ## Accessing ECR through HTTP